jancodes/lens.vim/README.md

 # Lens.vim

-A Vim Automatic Window Resizing Plugin
+A Vim Automatic Window Resizing Plugin - Actually working fork of it

 `Lens.vim` automatically resizes windows when their content exceeds their window dimensions, but does so respecting some minimum and maximum resize bounds ensuring automatically resized